ValdemarGr/mezel/README.md

 And that's it.
 Start your editor and select `Mezel` as your BSP server.
 ### Configuration
 I suggest checking your bsp file into VCS `.bsp/mezel.json` since it'll likely contain custom flags.
-The path to the json binary should be stable for every user since bazel will pull it in.
+The path to the java binary should be stable for every user since bazel will pull it in.

 If you want to supply custom flags to Mezel, you can do so by modifying the `mezel.json` file.
 To see what flags are available, you can run the binary with the `--help` flag run: